Kansas high court signals continued abortion rights support

 Abortion providers saw the law requiring them to comply with stricter regulations than other types than of doctors as an attempt to regulate them out of business.
 Before it was set to take effect in July 2011, it appeared briefly that no Kansas provider would be able to comply, though a Kansas City-area Planned Parenthood clinic ultimately did.
 A trial court judge ruled that the state had no justification for rules applying only to abortion providers, and the state appealed.

-Those behind the clinic regulation law argued that it would make clinics safer for women seeking abortions, but several justices were skeptical.
+Those behind the clinic regulation law argued that it would make clinics safer for women seeking abortions.
+Several justices were skeptical that the state has a compelling reason to treat abortion clinics differently than other health care providers.

 The state's argument for banning the second-trimester procedure was summed up in how they wrote the law.
 It specifically would prohibit doctors from using forceps or similar instruments on a live fetus to remove it from the womb in pieces.
 Such instruments are used in some D&E abortions.